Case Study – Optimizing Maintenance Management and Real Estate Audits with Cadulis

 3.1 Analysis and Configuration Phase

-- Mapping of existing processes and timeframes between audit, report, and maintenance.
+- Mapping of existing processes and lead times between audit, report, and maintenance.

 - Gathering requirements from technicians, subcontractors, and managers.